ComparativeGenomicsToolkit/cactus/README.md

 build-tools/downloadPangenomeTools
 ```

 In order to toggle between local and Docker binaries, use the `--binariesMode` command line option.
-If `--binariesMode` is not specified, local binaries will be used if found, otherwise a Docker image will be used.
+If `--binariesMode` is not specified, local binaries will be used if found in `PATH`, otherwise a Docker image will be used.

 ## Acknowledgements